CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/challenge-5.md

 # Challenge 05: Test Your Customer Care Copilot End-to-End

 ## Introduction
-Now that you've built your Customer Care Copilot with 4 topics, a reusable Customer Service Request flow, and knowledge base integration, it's time to thoroughly test the complete solution.
+Now that you've built your Customer Care Copilot with 4 topics and a reusable CustomerServiceFlow, it's time to thoroughly test the complete solution.
 End-to-end testing ensures all components work together seamlessly from customer input to ticket creation in Freshdesk.

-In this challenge, you will test all 4 topics comprehensively, verify Customer Service Request flow integration, confirm tickets are created in Freshdesk, and validate the entire customer experience.
+In this challenge, you will test all 4 topics comprehensively, verify CustomerServiceFlow integration, confirm tickets are created in Freshdesk, and validate the entire customer experience.

 ## Challenge Objectives
  - Test all 4 topics in Copilot Studio test pane